Subway (restaurant): Development since the 2000s

 In 2023, the family announced that they were in the process of selling the company to private ownership.
-The company has enlisted the help of JP Morgan with the sale.
-The price of the company is reported to be around $10 billion.
-Several potential buyers have made offers for the company.
-These include the asset management division of investment bank Goldman Sachs, TDR Capital, and TPG Inc.
+The company enlisted the help of JP Morgan with the sale.
+The price of the company was reported to be around $10 billion.
+Several potential buyers made offers for the company.
+These included the asset management division of investment bank Goldman Sachs, TDR Capital, and TPG Inc. On August 24, Subway announced that Roark Capital would purchase the company for $9.6 billion.
+The deal's reported value would make it the third-biggest US acquisition in restaurant history, behind Burger King's 2014 acquisition of Tim Hortons for $11.4 billion and Inspire Brands' purchase of Dunkin' Brands in 2020 for $11.3 billion.